microbiomedata/NMDC_documentation/docs/howto_guides/portal_guide.md

 provide feedback, iterative and continuous improvement of our systems, and ensures that our systems enable a high level of scientific productivity.
-Feedback collected from the scientific community during early iterations of the Data Portal can be linked to the features and design directions found in the current release.
+Feedback collected from the scientific community during user research can be linked to the features and design directions found in the current release.
 Our community-centered design approach ensures that the NMDC can evolve with the needs of the microbiome research community, but will also be important for uncovering